 Consider making contingency plans in the event of demonstrations, including keeping a stock of essential supplies and up-to-date travel documents and visas.
 See how to prepare for a crisis overseas and information on how to contact the British Embassy.
-The support the British Embassy is able to provide is limited and dependent on the security situation.

 The security situation in eastern DRC remains unstable.
 The continued presence of armed groups, military operations against them, intercommunal violence and an influx of refugees from neighbouring countries all contribute to a deterioration in the political, security and humanitarian situation.
 There are continued reports of kidnappings, including of staff from international NGOs.
 While British government staff do visit Goma, they aren’t always in the area, and as with anywhere outside of Kinshasa the British Embassy’s ability to offer consular assistance is severely limited.

 The lack of infrastructure throughout the country and continued insecurity in eastern DRC often prevent the British Embassy in Kinshasa from being able to extend normal levels of consular assistance to British nationals anywhere in the DRC other than Kinshasa.

 Before considering travel to Democratic Republic of the Congo you should read this travel advice carefully, keep up to date with the latest security situation and subscribe to e-mail alerts for updates to this travel advice.
 Any updates to travel advice will also be posted on the UK in DRC’s Facebook page and twitter channel.